votca/votca/share/doc/DEVELOPERS_GUIDE.rst

 VOTCA Continuous Integration (Github Actions)
 ---------------------------------------------

-Each pull or push request to master in the tools, csg, csgapps, csg-tutorials, csg-manual, xtp, xtp-tutorials or votca repository is built on a machine in the cloud using `Github actions <https://docs.github.com/en/actions>`__ (There is still some Gitlab for the GPU builds).
+Each pull request to master in the tools, csg, csgapps, csg-tutorials, csg-manual, xtp, xtp-tutorials or votca repository is built on a machine in the cloud using `Github actions <https://docs.github.com/en/actions>`__ (There is still some Gitlab for the GPU builds).

 VOTCA can build on various linux distributions, which are not all natively supported by Github actions.
 For non natively supported distributions,